 Titilope Ojo, a passionate individual with a deep love for entertainment, discovered her passion at a young age.
 She found herself drawn to the world of film and performance, which led her to be featured as a background performer on the sets of two renowned film houses, Djtcasting and Madlib.

-Currently, Titilope holds the esteemed position of a social media executive at Kamloops Afro films, where she utilises her skills and expertise to promote and engage with the audience.
+Currently, Titilope holds the esteemed position of a social media executive at Cultural Voices Film Society., where she utilises her skills and expertise to promote and engage with the audience.
 Her role involves managing various social media platforms, updating captivating content, and ensuring a strong online presence for Kamloops Afro films

 Let's Make a Film Together